lemaetech/reparse/README.md

+# reparse

-# reparse - monadic, recursive descent parsing library for ocaml.
+Reparse is a monadic, recursive descent parsing library for ocaml.
+It is inspired by Angstrom parsing library.
+However, the library allows error propagation functionality unlike Angstrom.